 Unfortunately, toggling the setting on doesn’t mean that an AI system will be listening and transcribing your meeting.
 Instead, either the host or another team member will need to type captions to display on the screen.

 This is something that other video meeting platforms, like Google Meet and Microsoft Teams, implemented a while ago, and the feature can be an invaluable asset to teams devoted to inclusivity.
 Microsoft Teams makes it easy for participants to see who’s speaking by adding their names before their dialogue.

 Still, the fact that RingCentral offers some form of captioning is noteworthy, as this feature is still lacking in some similar video conferencing tools.

 In our opinion, RingCentral is a top contender for video conferencing software, whether you have a small or large business.
 There’s no need to download special software or engage in a lengthy setup process to join a RingCentral meeting, and the low learning curve is sure to be a blessing to most businesses.
 Add its simplicity to its collaboration features for teams, call switching capabilities, and in-depth meeting analysis, and RingCentral is a tough one to beat.

 Learn more about our top video conferencing software options and how they compare to one another.

-- Zoho Meeting – Best video conferencing for remote teams
+- Zoho Meeting – Best for simple webinars at a budget-friendly price

 - Microsoft Teams – Best video conferencing tool for large businesses